 The National Ski Areas Association, the Lakewood, Colorado-based association for the country's owners and operators, releases a specific figure every year.
 Last year it was 53.9 million, as in the number of skier visits for the 2015-16 ski season.

 Colorado Ski Country USA (CSCUSA), the trade group that represents 22 of the state's resorts, though none of the four Colorado Vail Resorts properties, releases its own figure annually as well.
 And it estimates that Colorado totaled more than 13 million rider days this past season, accounting for approximately 24 percent of the nation's visits.

-What neither offers, however, are stats related to the totals for deaths and critical injuries at their partner resorts.
-A spokesman said CSCUSA does not tabulate or store ski area injury reports, but does have death counts from trauma-related episodes that occur inbounds.
-It provides those to the public upon request for the current ski year, but offers no historical data.
+What neither offers, however, are comprehensive stats related to deaths and critical injuries at their partner resorts.
+The NSAA provides 10 years worth of data, but none of it broken down by resort, state or region.
+Meanwhile, a spokesman said CSCUSA does not tabulate or store ski area injury reports, but does have death counts from trauma-related episodes that occur inbounds.
+It provides those to the public upon request for the current ski year, but offers no historical numbers.

 "It's not something we do," said CSCUSA's Chris Linsmayer, noting no deaths have occurred at partner resorts so far this season.
 "We don't provide a historical look back, it's not something we release publicly.
 When incidents happen, it's very sad, and they're pretty well reported by the media generally at the time."